jeffhammond/dpcpp-tutorial/README.md

 Another alternative to SYCL/DPC++ without the C++ is OpenCL.
 OpenCL is a lot more verbose than SYCL, but if you are a C programmer, you probably like suffering anyways 🤭

-# Background information

-One of the important C++ concepts used in SYCL is a lambda;
-if you don't know what a lambda is, please see [this introduction](https://raja.readthedocs.io/en/master/tutorial.html#a-little-c-lambda-background).

-SYCL is derived from OpenCL and the execution models are the same.
-If you need help understanding the SYCL/OpenCL execution model, please checkout [this overview](https://www.khronos.org/assets/uploads/developers/library/2012-pan-pacific-road-show-June/OpenCL-Details-Taiwan_June-2012.pdf).

 # The tutorial

 We will start with vector addition, which is the "hello, world" of HPC and numerical computation.